Dean's Executive Advisory Board

 Owner of Rise Physical Therapy

-Derek Lee is a Fayetteville, Arkansas, native and alumnus of the University of Arkansas where he received his Bachelor of Science in Kinesiology and Exercise Science in 2007.
-He went on to pursue his doctorate in Physical Therapy at Southwest Baptist University.
-After practicing in the field of outpatient orthopedic physical therapy for five years, he co-founded Rise Physical Therapy to serve the Northwest Arkansas population.
-He and his wife, Erin Lee, have two children, Isaiah (8) and Josephine (3).
-In his free time, he enjoys spending time with his family, running, or fly fishing.
+Derek Lee is a Fayetteville native and alumnus of the University of Arkansas.
+Lee earned his Bachelor of Science in Kinesiology and Exercise Science from the U of A in 2007.
+In 2011, he earned his doctorate in Physical Therapy at Southwest Baptist University in Missouri.
+After five years of practice in the field of outpatient orthopedic physical therapy with Mercy Health Systems, he co-founded Rise Physical Therapy to serve the Northwest Arkansas community.
+While opening Rise Physical Therapy with his business partner, Tyler Green, Lee was diagnosed with lymphoma and underwent intensive chemotherapy treatment.
+Being a cancer survivor has given him a newfound look at life and an appreciation of health and wellness.
+Since its opening, Rise Physical Therapy has expanded to five locations throughout Northwest Arkansas.
+Rise Physical Therapy is also now offering continuing education opportunities for other physical therapists in the Northwest Arkansas community.
+Lee and his wife, Erin, have two children, Isaiah and Josephine.
+In his free time, Lee enjoys spending time with his family, running and fly fishing.

 Warren McDonald

-Warren McDonald earned a bachelor’s degree from the University of Arkansas in psychology with a minor in chemistry.
-He then completed the first MBA program for non-business undergraduates at the Walton College of Business.
-In 2000, he received a Master of Science degree in Health Science Administration from the College of Education & Health Professions.
-Prior to joining Arkansas Blue Cross in 1994, he served for 20 years as the founder/executive director of the Central EMS paramedic ambulance and 9-1-1 dispatch center in Washington County.
-Warren McDonald is the Provider Network Manager in the northwest and west-central regions for Arkansas Blue Cross and Blue Shield.
-He has responsibility for provider relations, business relationships, and administrative support for healthcare providers in 27 counties with a focus on costs, quality, access, utilization, and value-based reimbursement.
-Warren is a member of the NWA Council, chair of the Fayetteville Civil Service Commission, past president of the Fayetteville Downtown Rotary Club, a member of the Fayetteville Chamber of Commerce, the Arkansas chapters of the Healthcare Financial Management and Medical Group Management associations, the Lambda Chi Alpha alumni board, and St. Paul’s Episcopal Church.
+Warren McDonald earned a bachelor’s degree from the University of Arkansas in Psychology with a minor in Chemistry.
+He then completed the first Master of Business Administration program for non-business undergraduates at Walton College of Business.
+In 2000, he received a Master of Science in Health Science Administration from the College of Education and Health Professions.
+Prior to joining Arkansas Blue Cross Blue Shield in 1994, he served for 20 years as the founder and executive director of the Central EMS paramedic ambulance and 9-1-1 dispatch center in Washington County, AR.
+McDonald is the provider network manager in the northwest and west-central regions for Arkansas Blue Cross Blue Shield.
+He has responsibility for provider relations, business relationships and administrative support for health care providers in 27 counties with a focus on costs, quality, access, utilization and value-based reimbursement.
+McDonald is a member of the Northwest Arkansas Council, chair of the Fayetteville Civil Service Commission, past president of the Fayetteville Downtown Rotary Club, a member of the Fayetteville Chamber of Commerce, the Arkansas chapters of the Healthcare Financial Management and Medical Group Management associations, the Lambda Chi Alpha alumni board and St. Paul’s Episcopal Church.

 Charlotte Meredith